Analyzing Hasbro (HAS) & Big Tree Group (BIGG)

 |N/A

-Hasbro presently has a consensus price target of $105.33, indicating a potential upside of 8.00%.
-Given Hasbro’s higher probable upside, equities analysts plainly believe Hasbro is more favorable than Big Tree Group.
+Hasbro currently has a consensus target price of $105.33, indicating a potential upside of 7.80%.
+Given Hasbro’s higher possible upside, equities analysts clearly believe Hasbro is more favorable than Big Tree Group.

-Hasbro pays an annual dividend of $2.52 per share and has a dividend yield of 2.6%.
-Big Tree Group does not pay a dividend.
-Hasbro pays out 46.2% of its earnings in the form of a dividend.
-Hasbro has increased its dividend for 8 consecutive years.
+Hasbro has a beta of 0.96, meaning that its stock price is 4% less volatile than the S&P 500.
+Comparatively, Big Tree Group has a beta of 0.68, meaning that its stock price is 32% less volatile than the S&P 500.

 Profitability